§ 01 Trauma & PTSD

 $250 intake

-A 60-minute psychiatric evaluation with history, medication review, target symptoms, and an initial plan.
+A 60-minute psychiatric evaluation: history, medication review, a working formulation, and an initial plan.

 $150 follow-up

-Thirty-minute follow-ups to track sleep, arousal, mood, side effects, and medication response.
+Thirty-minute visits to track sleep, arousal, nightmares, mood, side effects, and response.

 Lowering the alarm enough to do the work.